 When you’re out on the trails, you honestly never know what could happen.
-It’s just good practice to have a first-aid kit with you, especially on a day as important as your elopement.
+It’s just good practice to have a first-aid kit with you, particularly on a day as important as your elopement.
 It never hurts to have the supplies to take care of unexpected wounds and injuries.

 A clear umbrella – Transparent umbrellas are much more attractive than your typical umbrella, and they also make for a cute prop if it ends up raining on your adventure elopement day.

 Rain boots – Keep you feet from getting wet and muddy with a pair of rain boots on rainy elopement days.

 Snowshoes and MICROspikes – If you’re having a winter adventure elopement in the mountains, where snow can get several feet deep, add a pair of snowshoes to your elopement checklist to help you navigate the area without sinking in every step.
 For icy trails, MICROspikes or other winter traction device are a MUST to prevent from slipping.
 Ice is no joke on packed down hiking trails.

-A warm wool blanket and lots of layers – This one is especially relevant for adventure elopements that take place on colder days, especially when your elopement attire isn’t exactly the best fit for the temperature (e.g. short-sleeved wedding dresses in the Rocky Mountain alpine tundra in December).
+A warm wool blanket and lots of layers – This one is particularly relevant for adventure elopements that take place on colder days, especially when your elopement attire isn’t exactly the best fit for the temperature (e.g. short-sleeved wedding dresses in the Rocky Mountain alpine tundra in December).
 I personally recommend Pendleton blankets.
 They have some of our absolute favorite wool camp blankets and they’re sure to keep you warm.
 I have my own that I bring with me to engagement sessions and elopements and they’re definitely couple-approved.